victorgan/victorgan.github.io/_posts/2014-09-17-research-paper-writing.md

 - Use all the space available (no trailing space in last page)
 - Use colour in the text if appropriate
 - References: Uses standard conference acronyms to save space?
+- Supplementary material:
+    - Add clarification tables that would otherwise be too trivial